Pedestrian Hit by E-Bike Rider in California?

 - Psychological trauma - anxiety about walking in public spaces

-These injuries often require extensive medical treatment, physical therapy, and can result in permanent disabilities.
+These injuries often require extensive medical treatment and physical therapy, and can result in permanent disabilities.
 The medical costs can be overwhelming, especially when the accident happens suddenly and unexpectedly.

 Who's Liable When an E-Bike Hits a Pedestrian?